hafizhfattah/quick_settup_uikit/README.md

 ### 📦 **Quick Setup UIKit**

-This is a Quick Setup Template for Starting an App
+This is a Quick Setup Template for Starting an App.

 ### 🎁 **Fiture**
 - Icon Logo